Mudfobby/Galvadia/README.md

 This project is something I started to teach myself how to code while also doing something creative.
-I understand that it's very messy, and not how 50k lines of code should be crammed into a single file like jamming a loaf of bread into a toaster, but it was the only way I knew how to do it.
+I understand that it's very messy, and not how 50k lines of code should be crammed into a single file like a loaf of bread into a toaster.

-The game is a fantasy based MUD (or SUD) open world RPG.
+Galvadia is a fantasy based MUD (or SUD) open world RPG.
+The main feature of the game is the combat, but there are also quests, shops, npcs, and areas to explore.
+The world is currently small at the moment with only a few combat areas, but I will be building out the world very soon.

 - Does not include images because I don't know how to package a large amount of files into the repository
 - Does not include game instructions yet.
 Hopefully the in-game tutorial is enough to learn the basics